Optimizing Performance¶

 Does the order of members in a struct matter?

 No, Glaze uses compile time generated hash maps for C++ structs.
-Accessing fields out of has little to no performance effect on Glaze.
+Accessing fields out of order has little to no performance effect on Glaze.